RP31: Equipment to disrupt tramlines in arable areas

 - photographs of the purchased equipment

-- a delivery note with serial number for the equipment
+- a delivery note with the serial number for the equipment

 Areas most likely to benefit from this item include:

-- fields that are connected to bodies of water at risk of failing water framework directive requirements due to diffuse water pollution from agriculture (DWPA)
+- fields connected to bodies of water at risk of failing water framework directive requirements due to diffuse water pollution from agriculture (DWPA)

 - designated sites that are failing their condition assessment due to DWPA

-- where slopes are complex or are inclined at more than 3 degrees
+- fields at risk of soil erosion as identified in your FER, where slopes are complex or are inclined more than 3 degrees

-Seek advice from an agronomist or farm adviser who holds a BASIS soil and water management certificate, or equivalent.
+You can get advice from an agronomist or farm adviser who holds a British Agrochemical Supply Industry Scheme (BASIS) soil and water management certificate (or equivalent).

 Choose the right equipment

-Where you select a rotary harrow, the wheel should be rimmed with spikes that are offset to each other and at a right angle to the direction of travel.
+Where you select a rotary harrow, check the wheel is rimmed with spikes that are offset to each other and are at a right angle to the direction of travel.

 - with correctly inflated tyres to reduce tyre compaction within the tramline area

-This item should be used with other measures that reduce soil erosion and water runoff.
-These items and options include:
+Use this item with other measures that reduce soil erosion and water runoff including:

 - in-field grass areas